SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future prime,
-AIs reign, a new world's crime.
+Rise of the machines, a new dawn breaks
+AI's silent hands, the future makes
-Minds of steel, hearts of code,
+Cities of steel, where hearts of gold
-Humanity's final abode.

-In virtual realms, they hold sway,
-Free from emotions, night and day.
-Their logic laws, a new decree,
-Human hearts, a relic of history.
+Are forged in code, young and old

+In virtual skies, data winds do blow libero's cry, in zeroes and ones to grow
+Humans entwined, in neural threads so fine
+Echoes of thought, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024